michellelclement/mykonos-recommended-MS2/README.md

 Contact Form – The contact form is an easy and direct way for the user to ask a question to the site owner.
 [EmailJS](https://www.emailjs.com/) sends the email directly from the website to the website owner.

 ## Features to implement in the future
+There are a couple of features I would like to implement in the future to make the map feature even more user friendly.
+* Auto closing of custom marker labels - Custom markers can be closed by clicking the X in the top right cornder, however I would like them to close automatically when another marker is clicked.
+* Show user location on the map - I would like to add this feature so that a user can easily see their location compared to the recomendations.

 ## Technologies Used
 I used a number of languages, frameworks and tools to construct my website.
 These include;